Privacy Policy

 8.12 Microsoft Advertising / Universal Event Tracking (UET)

-We use – provided you give your consent – functions of the advertising service ‘Microsoft Advertising’ (formerly Bing Ads), including Universal Event Tracking (UET).
+We use – provided you give your consent – features of the advertising service “Microsoft Advertising” (formerly Bing Ads), including Universal Event Tracking (UET).
 Provider:

 Microsoft Corporation